 In midst of announcements of next-gen offerings by major console makers, Panic Inc. came out with a peculiar, albeit incredibly cute offering in Playdate, and the developer insists the handheld is a shrine to all true gaming enthusiasts.

 In an interview with the Edge magazine, Panic's co-founder Cabel Sasser said both he and the company need to make things they're proud and excited over.

-In case you missed the original announcement , Playdate is Panic's upcoming handheld that has a 2.7 inch, 400x240 black and white screen (Game Boy screen is 2.6 inches at 160 × 144 ), but it's the crank that truly sets it apart.
+In case you missed the , Playdate is Panic's upcoming handheld that has a 2.7 inch, 400x240 black and white screen (Game Boy screen is 2.6 inches at 160 × 144 ), but it's the crank that truly sets it apart.

 "We're building this for people who love videogames.
 People who will never forget burning the bush in Zelda and uncovering the stairs to a dungeon, or people who remember laughing uproariously as they roll the ball of stuff in Katamari, or even people who got chills when they were riding their horse in Red Dead Redemption towards Mexico and that song started playing" he said.

 This is why Panic reached out to some prominent indie developers to create games specifically for Playdate, and some are actually exclusively played with the crank, like Crankin's Time Travel Adventure.